Mack Bolan: In other media

 In 1985, Gesture Press published Canadian poet Mark Laba's The Mack Bolan Poems, inspired by Pendleton's Jersey Guns.

-In 1993, Innovation Publishing released a three-issue comic book mini-series, Mack Bolan: The Executioner.
+In 1993, Innovation Publishing released a three-issue comic book miniseries, Mack Bolan: The Executioner.

-In 2008, a five-issue comic book mini-series was released by IDW Publishing titled "Don Pendleton's The Executioner: The Devil's Tools", starring Mack Bolan.
+In 2008, a five-issue comic book miniseries was released by IDW Publishing titled Don Pendleton's The Executioner: The Devil's Tools, starring Mack Bolan.
 Issues were released on a monthly basis.
 It was written by Doug Wojtowicz and illustrated by SI.
 Gallant.